Popov-Lab-UNC/mockdock/README.md

 - `data/`: Raw and processed data files.
 - `benchmarks/`: Output directory for benchmark runs.
 - `variance_runs/`: Output directory for variance tests.

-## Development

-All logic is implemented using SWE best practices.
-For pipeline updates, see scripts in `fcgmb/pipeline/`.